 Sift together the flour, baking powder, cinnamon, nutmeg, and salt in a medium bowl.

 Place the butter in the bowl of a stand mixer or hand-held electric mixer.
 Beat on medium speed until fluffy.
-Stop to add the sugar; beat on medium speed and cream together until well incorporated, approximately 2-3 minutes.
+Stop to add the sugar; beat on medium speed and cream together until well incorporated, approximately 2 to 3 minutes.

 Reduce the speed to low.
 Add one-third of the flour mixture to the butter mixture, then gradually add one-third of the hot water, beating until well incorporated.
 Add another one-third of the flour mixture, followed by one-third of the hot water.
 Stop to scrape down the bowl as needed.
 Add the remaining flour mixture, followed by the remaining hot water, and beat just until combined.
 Take care not to over mix the batter.